renzoruiz98/front-end-interview-handbook/contents/introduction.md

 While there are some existing resources to help front end developers in preparing for interviews, they aren't as abundant as materials for a general software engineer interview.
 Among the existing resources, the most helpful question bank would probably be [Front-end Developer Interview Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions).
 Unfortunately, there aren't many complete and satisfactory answers to these questions readily available online.
 This handbook answers these trivia-style questions along with information and guidance for other front end interview formats.

+However, I've recently used and reviewed [GreatFrontEnd](https://www.greatfrontend.com?utm_source=frontendinterviewhandbook&utm_medium=referral&utm_content=introduction&fpr=frontendinterviewhandbook), a platform calling itself "the LeetCode for Front End interviews".
+It contains Front End interview questions and answers written by ex-FAANG Senior Engineers and have both questions and answers for various formats: coding and trivia-style front end questions.
+I found it to be very useful and I highly recommend checking it out!

 ## General tips for front end interviews

 Regardless of which type of format you are given, one thing stays true - you need to be extremely strong in your front end fundamentals and constantly display mastery of them to your interviewer.